mkyleUD/Caviness-HPC-Shell/_episodes/02-navigation.md

 {: .language-bash}

 The dollar sign is a **prompt**, which shows us that the shell is waiting for input.
-If you do not see the dollar sign then the system is not ready for your next input.
+If you do not see the dollar sign, then the system is not ready for your next input.
 This applies for the duration of your session.
-Later on we will talk about what happens if enter a command and a `$` prompt does not return to your screen.
+Later, we will talk about what happens if a command is entered and a `$` prompt does not return to your screen.
 When typing commands, either from these lessons or from other sources, **do not type** the prompt `$`, only the commands that follow it.